Home » Posts tagged 'fracking' (Page 8)

 The Movement to Stop Fossil Fuel Development Is Winning

-Colorado’s high court today struck down the rights of Coloradans to enact local fracking bans.
+The Movement to Stop Fossil Fuel Development Is Winning Colorado’s high court today struck down the rights of Coloradans to enact local fracking bans.
 It’s no surprise, given the massive sway of the oil and gas industry in the state.
-The suit was brought against Longmont (which passed a popular fracking ban in 2012) by Gov. John Hickenlooper and his industry cronies.
-While it’s easy to be discouraged by this decision, the fact is, it will help activate citizens to pass statewide ballot measures to ban fracking in November.
+The suit was brought against Longmont (which passed a popular fracking ban in 2012) by Gov. John Hickenlooper and his […]

 Gov. Cuomo Rejects the Constitution Pipeline, Huge Win for the Anti-Fracking Movement

-In a win for climate activists and the anti-fracking movement, and a blow to fossil fuel polluters and the federal regulatory agencies that enable them, the New York State Department of Environmental Conservation (DEC) denied a key permit to companies seeking to build a 124-mile fracked gas pipeline.
+Gov. Cuomo Rejects the Constitution Pipeline, Huge Win for the Anti-Fracking Movement In a win for climate activists and the anti-fracking movement, and a blow to fossil fuel polluters and the federal regulatory agencies that enable them, the New York State Department of Environmental Conservation (DEC) denied a key permit to companies seeking to build a […]

 ‘People should be terrified fracking is spreading’ – Australian MP who set river on fire to RT